Damitwhy/NA-Share/README.md

 ## Agile - Workflow - Kanban Board.
 - **GitHub**
-  - Using GitHub to store NA-Share's repository allows for the use of the included Project application and Project Kanban board designed with Agile workflow in mind.
+  - Using GitHub to store NA-Share's repository allows for the use of the included 'Project' application and Project 'Kanban board' designed with Agile workflow in mind.
     - User stories are added to the Back-log column as Issues, labeled and described with acceptance criteria for completion.
       ![KanBan Board](/project_readmes/images/Kanban_board.png)
-      Once an Issue is worked on its passed to the next column in the line of production until it reaches its completed status, tieing production to feature pull requests helps track progress.
+      Once an Issue is worked on its passed to the next column in the line of production until it reaches its completed status, tying production to feature pull requests helps track progress.
 Completing tasks of user story issues allows closure.
 Link to [Kanban Board](https://github.com/users/Damitwhy/projects/4)
     - Agile work flow allows for the staggered production of NA-Share.
-By focusing on the Must have issues a Minium Viable Product was reachable, with the MoSCoW priority list taken into consideration, the goal was to focus on completing all CRUD functionality for share's and comment issues, Comments on comments came about as an extra and was decided would in the short term be of more value and less difficulty than some of the other issues, it was easier to include it whilst the work for Commenting on shares was done.
+By focusing on the Must have issues a Minium Viable Product was reachable, with the MoSCoW priority list taken into consideration, the goal was to focus on completing all CRUD functionality for share's and comment issues, Comments on comments came about as an extra and was decided would, in the short term be of more value and less difficulty than some of the other issues in the backlog, it was easier to include it whilst the work for Commenting on shares was done.
 User stories were gathered whilst in production.
-Agile workflow allows for good adaptability.
+Agile workflow allows for good adaptability with changing needs.

 ## Usage
 - Register an account or log in if you already have one.